cdeck3r/cdeck3r.github.io/teaching/teaching.md

 * [Summary blog post](/2018-07-20-DEE-IoTHackathon/) about the cross-educational hackathon on blockchain enabled energy microgrids together with the electrical engineering department (DEE & IoT, summer term 2018)
     * Blockchain enabled P2P transactions within an energy microgrid
-    * Step to to establish a blockchain laboratory environment at the Reutlingen University to study and develop applications
+    * First step to establish a blockchain laboratory environment at the Reutlingen University to study and develop applications

 * [Summary blog post](/2018-07-05-SCM-IoTHackathon/) about the hackathon on IoT across various Digital Areas of Life (IoT, summer term 2018)
     * Five projects illustrate how IoT spans across Smart Home and Smart Shop